Drug Evaluation Committee 2012-13 Scope of Expedited Review

 • Deviations or changes from the study protocol made for unavoidable medical reasons such as to avoid immediate danger to the subject

-• Status of implementation of the relevant clinical trial at the site
+• Status of the clinical trial at the Investigator Site

 Next, Article 28, Paragraph 2, Guidance 2 (3) <4> of GCP states that expedited review can be conducted for "minor changes related to an ongoing clinical trial" and the definition of "minor changes related to an ongoing clinical trial.
 Therefore, among the above-mentioned changes subject to review, "changes that do not affect the implementation of the clinical trial, are not likely to be mentally or physically invasive to the subject, and do not increase the risk to the subject" can be reviewed under expedited review.